Key aims and expertise

 You can keep up to date and get in touch with us via our social media links or by emailing email@example.com

-Dr Ni Yang leads our consultancy work as well as conducting research and teaching.
 Dr Yang's research aims to shape a sustainable flavour system by embedding flavour science from soil and plant, processing and production, to consumption and health.
 Her current research includes flavour chemistry applied to the fields of tea and Traditional Chinese Medicine (TCM) and chilli/spicy sensations, whilst developing novel multimodal training approaches for parosmia post COVID-19 and anosmia in elderly.

 Innovate with us